sifsuska/UN-Handbook/design/reproducible-analysis-design.md

 -  Onyxia-native Orchestration: Use Onyxia for UI, authentication, and service deployment.
 -  Stateless Data Layer: Use a CSI Image Driver to mount OCI data artifacts directly as read-only volumes.
 -  Implicit Performance: Startup speed (5-15s) is achieved via standard node-level container image caching, which is more robust than managed PVCs.
--  Automated Author Workflow: A fully CI-driven (GitHub Actions) pipeline builds content-hashed (immutable) data artifacts and auto-commits the new hash back to the chapter, ensuring true reproducibility.
+-  Automated Author Workflow: A fully CI-driven pipeline using Dagger SDK builds content-hashed (immutable) data artifacts and auto-commits the new hash back to the chapter, ensuring true reproducibility.
 -  Portable & Decoupled Auth: Use standard Kubernetes Workload Identity (IRSA) as the primary mechanism for AWS credentials.
 This makes the core Helm chart portable and not dependent on Onyxia-specific injectors.
 -  Curated & Isolated Environments: Start with a "base" Docker image, but the CI pipeline is designed to build chapter-specific compute images (from renv.lock) to prevent future dependency conflicts.